What Hackers Want

-If you are not sure about security of information contained on a device, do not connect it to any other device on your network.
-Doing so would expose you to risk of transmitting unwanted malware.
+If you are not sure about the security of information contained on a device, do not connect it to any other device on your network.
+Doing so would expose you to the risk of transmitting unwanted malware.
 If you need to connect the device, you should first scan the device and subject it to any other security protocol used on other devices in your network.

 Run Anti-Virus and Anti-Malware Software:

 You should run anti-malware and anti-virus scans periodically on the entire network.
-Additionally, you should scan all files before opening or storing on the network.
+Additionally, you should scan all files before opening or storing them on the network.

 Understand Cloud Vulnerabilities:

 Do not make the mistake of believing that all cloud services are secure.
-All systems have cybersecurity vulnerabilities, whether internet based or local networks.
+All systems have cybersecurity vulnerabilities, whether they are internet based or local networks.
 You should verify the cloud’s security features before contracting cloud services.

 Download Programs/Files Only From Reputable Sites: